-Provide a detailed description and evaluation of potential impacts and Environmental Effects of the operation [which could degrade the current status and functioning of to] components of the physical chemical and geological environment identified in section 4.
-This should consider the entire lifespan of the project, i.e. construction/development (pre-commissioning) of the mine site, operational and Decommissioning phases, and following Closure of the site.
+Provide a detailed description and evaluation of potential Environmental Impacts and Environmental Effects [including Cumulative Environmental Effects] of the operation [which could degrade the current status and functioning of to] components of the physical chemical and geological environment identified in section 4 [including the proposed environmental management measures to mitigate impacts and a summary of residual effects, [and the extent to which any potential Environmental Impacts and Environmental Effects may occur in areas under a State's national jurisdiction].
+This should consider the entire lifespan of the project, i.e. construction/development (precommissioning) of the mine site, operational and Decommissioning phases, and following Closure of the site.
 The potential for accidental events and natural hazards.
 The detail in this section is expected to be based on a prior Environmental ImpactRisk Assessment prepared, reviewed, and revised in accordance with Regulation 47 ter and respective Standard and Guideline for Environmental Impact Assessment (chapter III Scoping, D).
-It should include for each component a description of: (a) The [hazard: detailing the] source (action, temporal and spatial duration), [probability and frequency of the risk] and [the] nature [and severity] of the disturbance;
+It should include for each component a description of:

-(a) bis [Exposure characterization: evaluation and probability of exposure of the ecosystem components (see section 5) to the identified hazard, The] nature, duration and extent of any actual or potential impact, including cumulative effects and taking into account ecological and biologically significant areas;

-(a) ter The methods used to determine impacts (including the assumptions and limitations of any impact modelling or other analysis undertaken);

-(b) Risk evaluation and management: Document how decisions were taken to determine] Measures [that will be taken] to prevent, Mitigate and manage such impacts; and

-(c) The unavoidable residual impacts that will remain, including their expected longevity.
+- (a) The [hazard: detailing the] source (action, temporal and spatial duration). [probability and frequency of the risk] and [the] nature [and severity] of the disturbance; - (a) bis [Exposure characterization: evaluation and probability of exposure of the ecosystem components (see section 5) to the identified hazard.
+The nature, duration and extent of any actual or potential impact, including cumulative effects and taking into account ecological and biologically significant areas; - (a) ter The methods used to determine impacts (including the assumptions and limitations of any impact modelling or other analysis undertaken); - (b) Risk evaluation and management: Document how decisions were taken to determine] Measures [that will be taken] to prevent, Mitigate and manage such impacts; and - (c) The unavoidable residual impacts that will remain, including their expected longevity.

 (d) The extent to which any potential impacts and Environmental Effects may occur [beyond the Contract Area or] in areas under a State's national jurisdiction.
 The detail in this section is expected to be based on the Environmental Risk Assessment carried out according to the relevant Rregulations, Standards and by taking into consideration Guidelines that will have identified the main impacts, and thus the elements that need to be emphasized in the Environmental Impact Assessment.

-Provide an overview of the key content covered in section 7.
+7.1.
+Key messages Provide an overview of the key content covered in section 7.
 7.2.
-Description of potential impact categories

-Provide an overview and description of the categories of potential impacts caused by [hazards owing to] the proposed Exploitation activitiesmining operation.

-Key elements that need to be included are:

-(a) The major types of potential impacts, such as habitat removal, variations in communities' composition, the creation of sediment plumes, dewatering plumes, noise, light, etc.;

-(b) Descriptions of impact studies carried out during Exploration (e.g., component testing and the resulting observations from the associated monitoring);

-(b) bis.
-Descriptions of Test Mining studies undertaken prior to the application;

-(c) Descriptions of the results of any Environmental Risk Assessments, which should be included as separate reports or appendices where appropriate; and

-(d) Descriptions of the methods applied to describe and quantify impact categories and assessment from impact to receptor (including the assumptions and limitations of any impact modelling undertaken);

-7.2. bis.
-Description of impact pathways
+Description of potential impact categories Provide an overview and description of the eategories of potential impacts caused by [hazards owing to] the proposed Exploitation activities mining operation.
+Key elements that need to be included are: (a) The major types of potential impacts, such as habitat removal, variations in communities' composition, the creation of sediment plumes, dewatering plumes, noise, light, etc.; (b) Descriptions of impact studies carried out during Exploration (e.g., component testing and the resulting observations from the associated monitoring); (b) bis.
+Descriptions of Test Mining studies undertaken prior to the application; (c) Descriptions of the results of any Environmental Risk Assessments, which should be included as separate reports or appendices where appropriate; and (d) Descriptions of the methods applied to describe and quantify impact categories and assessment from impact to receptor (including the assumptions and limitations of any impact modelling undertaken); 7.2. bis.
+Description of impact pathways The preferred approach for this template is to include for each receptor descriptions of: (a) The methods used to determine the pathway from impact to receptor (including the assumptions and limitations of any impact modelling